Dynasty Warriors: Gundam: Gameplay

 Dynasty Warriors: Gundam follows in the style of previous Dynasty Warriors games as an action-oriented hack 'n' slash with some tactical elements.
 The biggest difference between Dynasty Warriors: Gundam and Koei's Dynasty Warriors series is the core content; rather than using characters and story from the novel Romance of the Three Kingdoms, the games draw their material from across the various Gundam anime series.

-Every mobile suit and pilot has their own weaknesses and strengths, and the player is given both ranged and melee combat options.
+Every mobile suit and pilot has their own strengths and abilities, and the player is given both ranged and melee combat options.
 If the two types of combat are used together, they create combos that are unique for every suit-pilot combination.

 The single-player mode of Dynasty Warriors: Gundam is divided into two sections, Official Mode and Original Mode.
 Official Mode features six playable characters in stages set within the continuity of the Gundam Universal Century timeline.
 More specifically, they are events taken from the original Mobile Suit Gundam television series and its sequels Zeta Gundam and ZZ Gundam.
 Original Mode, by contrast, features an original, non-canonical storyline in which teams of mobile suit pilots composed of the three aforementioned Universal Century series and three alternate universe series (G Gundam, Gundam Wing and Turn-A Gundam) investigate a mysterious planet headed on a collision course with Earth.

 In both Official and Original Mode, some characters will switch from one mobile suit to another for certain stages.
-Depending on the mode, player's can choose pilots and mecha independent of each other, allowing the ability to use any combination of man and machine.
-Completing a character's Original Mode will allow the player to replay any of the stages from that character's Official Mode using any unlocked mobile suit.
+Depending on the mode, players can choose pilots and mecha independent of each other, allowing the ability to use any combination of man and machine.
+Completing a character's Original Mode will allow the player to replay any of the stages from that character's Official Mode using any unlocked mobile suit and vice versa.
 Certain characters can be unlocked in original mode only by completing another original mode character's story.
 Something that long time Gundam fans will appreciate is Official Mode's "Outcome feature".
 The outcome feature gives you the chance to save or spare certain pilots or allies of their predetermined deaths, for example: Saving Emma Sheen before her Mobile Suit is destroyed or too damaged will allow her to be involved in battles that she originally would not have been a part of (like Emma joining the Drop on Jaburo instead of staying on board the Argama).
 Each mission is made up of a main objective which is then broken down into smaller ones that need to be accomplished under a time limit.